pqrollan/ecs150Project3/REPORT.md

 Critical sections are used all throughout sem.c and tps.c.
-We use the enter_critical_section() function before allocation or freeing memory, modifying any global variables, etc. We then make sure to exit the critical section once all critical behavior is finished and right before exiting the function in the case of any errors.
+We use the enter_critical_section() function before allocation or freeing memory, modifying any global variables, etc. We then make sure to exit the critical section once all critical behavior is finished and/ or right before exiting the function in the case of any errors.